featurevisor/featurevisor/docs/groups.md

 - A feature can only belong to a maximum of one group at a time
 - A feature cannot repeat in the same group's slots (this will be supported in a future version)
-- Both the parent and child features cannot coexist in the same group
+- Both the required and dependent features cannot coexist in the same group

 ## Guides